andrew-chang-dewitt/pyspec/docs/lib.md

     Accepts:
     - description   (STRING)                a string describing the test group
-    - [runner]      (SpecStruct instance)   a class used by the CLI to parse the test group
+    - [runner]      (SpecStruct instance)   a class used by the CLI to parse the test group, optional
     - [outer]       (Describe instance)     another test group to inherit common state from, optional

     Returns:
     - An instance of Describe